SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

    scores 0.642 — higher than two genuinely answerable questions at 0.519 and 0.514.
    Similarity measures topical relatedness, not answerability.
 The bands overlap, so no threshold separates them.

-2. **Vocabulary scope gate.** Check whether the query's content words appear anywhere in the corpus.
-This catches exactly the case above: `exam` and `score` exist in no document, so the question is refused regardless of how well it scores.
-3. **Structured-metadata composition.** Figures are read from metadata, never re-transcribed from prose by a model.
+2. **Structured-metadata composition.** Figures are read from metadata, never re-transcribed from prose by a model.
 A number cannot be garbled if no model ever reads it.